rahul-kumar-java/urlshortener/README.md

 Title:  URL Shortener Project

-Short Description: A simple URL Shortener application built using Spring Boot.
-It allows users to shorten long URLs and redirect using short codes.
+Short Description: A lightweight URL Shortener application built using Spring Boot.
+It is designed to convert long URLs into short, manageable codes.
+Supports redirection, caching with Redis, validation, and full unit testing coverage.

 ##  Features